 What if my tooth can’t be saved?

-The good thing about today’s tooth caps is that they can restore your smile even if your tooth itself can’t be saved.
-For instance, when combined with a dental implant (a prosthetic root-like post), a crown can be used to replace a lost or extracted tooth.
-An implant-supported crown can replace a lost tooth without having to rely on the support of healthy adjacent teeth, like a traditional dental bridge.
+The good thing about today’s caps is that they can restore your smile even if your tooth itself can’t be saved.
+For instance, when combined with a dental implant, a crown can be used to replace a lost or extracted tooth.
+An implant supported crown can replace a lost tooth without having to rely on the support of healthy adjacent teeth, like a traditional dental bridge.

 Receiving Your Tooth Cap

 Dr. Fondriest will sit down with you to discuss your smile goals.
 He will then perform a thorough oral examination.
 After assessing the state of your dental health, Dr. Fondriest may recommend a dental crown.
-He will take note of your facial features, lip drape, how your mouth moves during speech, and many other factors before designing your custom-made restoration.
+He will take note of your facial features, lip drape, how your mouth moves during speech.
+With these in mind, as well as many other factors, Dr. Fondriest will design your custom made restoration.

-After preparing the surface of your tooth, Dr. Fondriest will take the impression that will be used to create your porcelain crown.
-An expert ceramist will construct your crown, and in the meantime Dr. Fondriest will prescribe a set of temporary crowns.
-Once your custom-made crowns are complete Dr. Fondriest will check the fit to ensure comfort and accuracy.
-He will then place your new crown using a powerful bonding agent.
+After preparing the surface of your tooth to restore, Dr. Fondriest will take the impression.
+This impression is used to create your porcelain crown.
+An expert ceramist will construct your crown, and in the meantime, Dr. Fondriest will prescribe a set of temporary crowns.
+Once your custom made dental caps are complete Dr. Fondriest will check the fit to ensure comfort and accuracy.
+He will then place your new permanent crown using a powerful bonding agent.
 When you leave Lake Forest Dental Arts, you will have a gorgeous new smile restoration.

-Patients should care for their crowns as they would their natural teeth.
+Patients should care for their ceramic crowns as they would their natural front teeth.
 Maintain proper dental habits, such as brushing your teeth twice a day and flossing at least once.
-Also, remember to rinse regularly with an antibacterial mouthwash.
+Also, remember to rinse regularly with an antiseptic mouthwash.
 These steps help cleanse the mouth of harmful bacteria and food particles, protecting your natural teeth and new restoration from tooth decay.